 A urinalysis is a test of your urine.
-A urinalysis is used to detect and manage a wide range of disorders, such as urinary tract infections, kidney disease and diabetes.
+It's used to detect and manage a wide range of disorders, such as urinary tract infections, kidney disease and diabetes.

 Why it's done